wp-plugins/wordpress-flash-uploader/readme.txt

 Please go to the settings page of Wordpress Flash Uploader.
 There you find a small donation section.
 Thank you for your support.

 == Changelog ==
+= 2.15.2 =
+* Added some debug outputs to be able to find problems during synchronize.

 = 2.15.1 =
 * Updated TFU 2.15.
 Language files where updated and Serbian language file was added.